scipp/beamlime/docs/user-guide/adding-new-instruments.md

 Otherwise, you need to provide a NeXus geometry file for the instrument:

 1. Create a NeXus geometry file following the naming convention: `geometry-<instrument>-<date>.nxs`.
-   The script `beamlime-make-geometry-nexus` can be used to create the geometry file from a "regular" NeXus file by stripping non-geometry data.
+   The script `ess-livedata-make-geometry-nexus` can be used to create the geometry file from a "regular" NeXus file by stripping non-geometry data.
    The date should be the first date the geometry file is used in production.
 2. Add the file's MD5 hash to the `_registry` in `detector_data_handler.py`
 3. Upload the file to the Scipp HTML server so it is available in https://public.esss.dk/groups/scipp/beamlime/geometry/.